Sensors to Measure Moisture in Clay Brick Production

 Moisture measurement and control is an important factor in maintaining consistency and quality when producing clay bricks.
 Traditionally the moisture content has been controlled manually.
 However producers have found that introducing microwave sensors from Hydronix is an extremely accurate and effective method to measure moisture in clay brick manufacture.

 Moisture sensors can be fitted in many places during the manufacturing process depending upon the individual plant requirement.
-Hydro-Probe II sensors can be installed underneath the bin or above a conveyor and measure moisture of the raw materials before it is fed into the mixing process.
-Hydro-Mix sensors which are flush mounted to the surface, can be installed in twin shaft or ribbon mixers and measure the moisture of the material during mixing.
+Hydro-Probe sensors can be installed in the neck of a bin or underneath the bin gate or above a conveyor belt to measure the moisture of the raw materials before it is fed into the mixing process.
+Hydro-Mix sensors which are flush mounted, can be installed in twin shaft or ribbon mixers and measure the moisture of the material during mixing.
 This allows producers to accurately adjust the water addition to ensure that the final mix consistency is correct.

 The pictures below show typical positioning of Hydro-Mix sensors in a plant that uses the extrusion method of manufacturing bricks.